D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 An **availability zone is made of several (2,3,4) datacenters**.

 You also need to deploy and configure a **Standard SKU Load Balancer**.
-This includes the creation of a **zone-redundant standard IP adress**.
+This includes the creation of a **zone-redundant standard IP address**.
-The **zone-redundant standard IP adress** will be replicated across the three zones.
+The **zone-redundant standard IP address** will be replicated across the three zones.
 **The LB will be zone-redundat because the attached IP is zone-redundat**.
 Only a **Standard SKU Load Balancer** offer this feature, the **Basic-SKU ALB**